tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git log -p -2`: The `-p, --patch` option shows the difference (the patch output) introduced in each commit.
 You can also limit the number of log entries displayed, such as using `-2` to show only the last two entries.
 The `--stat` shows some abbreviated stats for each commit.

-`git log --all --decorate --oneline --graph`

-`git log --pretty=oneline` prints each commit on a single line, which is useful if you’re looking at a lot of commits.
-`--pretty=format` allows you to specify your own log output format

-`--graph` adds a nice little ASCII graph showing your branch and merge history

 `--since`, `--until`: time-limiting options (useful)

 `--author`, `--grep` filter options (useful)

 `-S` takes a string and shows only those commits that changed the number of occurrences of that string

-Each commit bao gồm: unique hash, pointer to its parent (except the first commit) & commit info (time, user email/name)

-## git stash

-Why you need stash:

-- Create a repo, work & commit on `main`
-- Switch to another branch and work on it; maybe stage some files
-- Some bugs are found on other branch (or even `main`) and you need to fix it _immediately_.
-But, the thing is, git won't let you switch branch if there are some tracked or untracked changes.
-You must either commit of stash those changes before switching branch.

-Run the command `git stash` to bring your un-committed changes to the stash.
-After this, you can switch branch.
-When you come back to your branch, run `git stash pop` to bring back changes that you had stashed.
-You can actually pop changes that are stashed from one branch to a different branch.
-For example changes stashed in `bugfix` can be pop out in `main`.

-You should always first run `git stash list` and only dump the stash you want using something like `git stash apply stash@{0}`

-Remember stashing is meant to be used temporarily.
-And it should be used very carefully when you work with many people.

-Mot ứng dụng nữa là đang code mà muốn copy code từ branch khác: stash your changes -> go to other branches for reference, copy some code from other people (Minh Lê) -> go bach to your branch.

-The git stash command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.
-After this, you can switch branch.
-When you come back to your branch, run git stash pop to bring back changes that you had stashed.

 ## Add & Commit